kriegersaurusrex/kriegersaurusrex/README.md

 • Performed analysis of 2020 election data using pandas and matplotlib to determine polling accuracy against the actual results on a state-by-state basis.

-• Built a prediction model of how to price an AirBNB rental based on listings in the area using neural networks to determine what price to set.
+• Built a prediction model of what the optimal price an AirBNB should be rental based on nearby listings, using random forest classifiers.

 • Created a site to place a fictional Kickstarter project into, and see if it'll be successfully funded based on NLP & similar projects.